ZupIT/beagle-docs/content/pt/resources/customization/beagle-for-ios/custom-widget/serverdrivencomponent-custom-widget.md

         fatalError("init(coder:) has not been implemented")
     }

-    // Method to add component to hierarchy and position to superview. private func setupView(child: UIView, title: String) {
+    // Adds the component to the hierarchy and the position to the Superview. private func setupView(child: UIView, title: String) {
         addSubview(label)
         label.text = title